 In winter 2013/14 the Thames basin was subject to fluvial, pluvial (surface-water/flash) and groundwater flooding which led to widespread transport disruption and significant flooding of properties including local contamination from sewer surcharge.
 The 2013/14 floods were the fourth major flood event experienced in the catchment since 2003 and the Environment Agency estimate that more than 200,000 properties in the basin are at risk from a 1:100 year return fluvial flood event.

 Flood prediction and prevention is thus a priority topic amongst local communities and stakeholders including the Environment Agency.

-This case study will target compound floods focusing on the co-occurrence of high rainfall, high river levels and high groundwater discharge in several sub-catchments of the Thames river basin, including:
+This case study targeted compound floods focusing on the co-occurrence of high rainfall, high river levels and high groundwater discharge in several sub-catchments of the Thames river basin, including: